yangshun/server-template/README.md

 - Start here: [Create a new app using this template](https://github.com/new?template_name=server-template&template_owner=nkzw-tech).
 - Run `pnpm install`.
-- Set up a Postgres database locally and add the connection string to `.env` as `DATABASE_URL`.
+- Set up a Postgres database locally and add the connection string to `.env` as `DATABASE_URL` or run `docker-compose up -d` to start postgres in a docker container.
 - `pnpm prisma migrate dev` to create the database and run the migrations.
 - Run `pnpm dev` to start the server.
 - Open `http://localhost:9000/graphql` in your browser to see the GraphiQL, a GraphQL playground.